SS-NES/SS-NES-lesson/episodes/smp_introduction.md

 :::::::::::::::::::::::::::::::::::::: questions

 - What is a Software Management Plan (SMP)?
+- Why is an SMP important?
-- What is the SMP Tool?
+- How is an SMP useful?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Understand the role of a Software Management Plan (SMP)
+- Understand the role of a Software Management Plan (SMP).
-- Explain how the SMP Tool facilitates creating an SMP
-- Outline the workflow of the SMP
+- Understand that the stage and scope of your software can determine that some parts of the SMP are not relevant (yet).
+- Understand that no matter the scope of your software, an SMP is always relevant.

 ::::::::::::::::::::::::::::::::::::::::::::::::